StuartHan/cse110-w21-group1/cypress/Readme.md

 - run 'npm install --save-dev cypress' if you haven't install the cypress environment
 - run './node_modules/.bin/cypress open'
 - Within the the page that is pop up, located the "custom-tests.js" file under the directory of "pomodo"
-- open the link and wait for the test automatically run
+- open the link and wait for the tests automatically run